50 Interesting Facts You Need to Know About Solar Energy

 - A household rooftop solar panel system can reduce pollution by 100 tons of CO2 carbon dioxide in its lifetime—and this includes the energy it took to manufacture the solar panels.4 Solar panels can improve future air quality for humans as well as the millions of birds, fish, and mammals that are negatively affected by pollution each year.

 Solar Power Cost and Affordability

-- The cost of solar panels has dropped by 80% since 2008,5 and it is expected to keep falling.
+- Fact: the cost of solar panels has dropped by 80% since 2008,5 and it is expected to keep falling.